Skype for Business might be closing, but businesses need to be wary of cloud-based collaboration

 This is all down to the cloudification of business.
 While this is a trend that’s been happening for some time, it has been accelerated in the last few months as businesses have sought to acquire the flexibility, agility and scalability they need to remain operational and support newly decentralised workforces.

 However, that does not mean that public cloud is always a good fit.
 Many such environments struggle with providing the all-encompassing cyber defences organisations need.
 Cloud computing takes a company’s data out of its hands and puts it under the control of an outside organization.
-As well as making it harder for organisations in regulated sectors to remain compliant with data storage rules, many cloud service providers look at this data as an additional source of revenue.
+As well as making it harder for organisations in regulated sectors to follow compliance with data protection and data storage rules, many cloud service providers look at this data as an additional source of revenue.

 Tailored solutions for your business needs